Wouldn’t it be great if you could drop off used clothing in the same place you return beverage containers?

 Bank & Vogue’s Role in Fashion’s Circular Economy

-At Bank & Vogue, as used clothing brokers we work with various customers and suppliers across the world.
+At Bank & Vogue, as used clothing brokers we work with various customers and sellers across the world.
 We’ve been in the business since the start of the 1990s, continually expanding our network of partners.

 Our initiatives have people in need, those looking to buy famous brands cheaply, and people around the world who can benefit from secondhand clothing and other used goods.